Newish0/CSC130Proj2/readme.md

 ## A note on search
-Note that all search will query both English and Japanese result.
-Hence, if search result may return what looks to be incorrect, it is likely that the query string matches some Japanese terms.
+Note that all search query will **only** search the main title, which is usually in Japanese.
+Hence, unfortunately you cannot search the english translation of titles.
+However, it will work if the main title is in English.

 ## How filters work (on search pages)